Emergency vehicle lighting: Malaysia

 All Red for military vehicles, usually short/small lightbars.

-Red and blue (including darker blue) is used by fire trucks, civil defense vehicles, the immigration department and a limited amount of hearse vans.
+Red and blue (including darker blue) is used by fire trucks, civil defense vehicles, SMART and MAQIS vehicles, the immigration department and a limited amount of hearse vans.

 Red with optional white or darker blue for ambulances.

 Yellow/amber (not including traffic advisor lights) is for security cars, semi-trucks with big and long trailers, tow trucks, road or highway maintenance/authority vehicles (with optional red lights), some military vehicles, airport service vehicles (excluding airport emergency services), a limited amount of hearse vans, emergency response team vehicles, slow-moving vehicles including the backhoe and road sweepers, vehicles that work at the side of the road including the garbage trucks, and water and power service/company vehicles.

 A single strobe white light may be used by the hospital hearse vans.

-Alternating lights are also equipped for certain emergency vehicles such as fire trucks and ambulances.
+Alternating lights (wig-wag headlights) are also equipped for certain emergency vehicles such as fire trucks and ambulances.

 It is illegal for civilians to have an emergency light on their personal vehicles as it has its own regulation, regulated by the Road Transport Department Malaysia.
 The same goes for sirens (which are emergency vehicles only).

 Netherlands

 The color of emergency vehicle lighting is blue.
 Vehicles using flashing blue lights and siren have right of way over all other vehicles.
 Only designated emergency/priority vehicles may use blue lights; this includes police, fire brigade, ambulance service and a few other, smaller services such as the blood bank and some lifeguard organizations.
 Dutch police vehicles have an LED matrix display, which can show different texts in red lighting.
 Most often used are STOP POLITIE (ordering a driver to pull over and stop) or VOLGEN POLITIE (ordering driver to follow the police vehicle).
 Standard Dutch police cars often have the text bar incorporated in the light bar, vans and motorcycles usually have a separate sign on the front of the vehicle.

 On ambulances and policy vehicles, a green beacon indicates the command vehicle when multiple units are responding to an incident - usually this is the first vehicle that arrives on the scene.
 Newer ambulance models also have a text display that will alternate the words ‘Ambulance’ and ‘Spoed’ (‘urgent’).
-When ever the vehicles are on scene (usually fire brigade vehicles and some police vans), or staying in place for another reason, they need to switch to amber lighting to signal that they are not moving.
+Whenever the vehicles are on scene (usually fire brigade vehicles and some police vans), or staying in place for another reason, they need to switch to amber lighting to signal that they are not moving.

+All emergency vehicles in the Netherlands also make use of amber, to make themselves visible in dangerous positions, or while being on scene.
+Construction vehicles, tow trucks and vehicles of a municipality can also make use of amber.

 New Zealand

-In New Zealand, the colors used on lightbars and beacons are defined by the New Zealand Transport Agency regulations.
+In New Zealand, the colours used on lightbars and beacons are defined by the New Zealand Transport Agency Waka Kotahi regulations.